-Most parents get to the point where they ask themselves when it is okay for their child to be left home alone.
+Most parents eventually get to the point where they ask themselves when it’s okay for their child to be left home alone.
 When our son got older, I googled everything I could find.
 I quickly realized that there really are not a lot of “laws” regarding this.
 In fact, most states do not have laws that address this question.
 North Carolina Included.

 There are a lot of laws that basically say you cannot endanger your child or put them in harm’s way but, in the majority of states, there is not an “age” listed that you can leave a child unsupervised.
 So that leaves a pretty big gray area for parents.